Autism: Causes, Symptoms and Natural Support Strategies

 Improving gut health and balancing the microbiome is critical for anyone with autism.
 The gut is considered the second brain due to the amount of nerve endings and neurotransmitters that are linked to gut function.
 When the gut lining is inflamed and damaged, large proteins enter the bloodstream.
 This creates inflammation in all tissues, including the brain.

 Digestive enzymes enhance digestive function, improve nutrient absorption, and help to alleviate gastric discomfort.
-SuperDZyme includes a variety of key enzymes to address all digestive enzymatic effects.
+You can find good digestive enzymes that include a variety of key enzymes to address all digestive enzymatic effects.
 These enzymes are able to survive in the differing pH ranges of the stomach and small intestine.